-The Model Context Protocol (MCP) is an open protocol introduced by Anthropic, the makers of the Claude AI models.
-As described by Anthropic, similar to how USB-C is designed to provide a standardized way to connect devices to various peripherals and accessories, MCP provides a standardized way to connect AI models to different data sources and tools.
+The Model Context Protocol (MCP) is an open standard for connecting AI models to external data sources and tools.
+It was introduced by Anthropic — the makers of the Claude AI models — and has since been adopted across the AI ecosystem, including by OpenAI, Google, and Microsoft, making it the de facto standard for AI tool integration.
+Much like USB-C provides a standardized way to connect devices to peripherals and accessories, MCP provides a standardized way to connect AI models to the data and tools they need.

 Understanding How It Works